Scholarships and Awards

 2023: Samantha Clune, MBA Accounting

 The Dawn DiStefano Business and Marketing Scholarship was established by Dr. Dawn DiStefano, Associate Dean for Undergraduate Programs, in June 2017.
-The scholarship is awarded every spring to a student that demonstrates service to the community.
+The scholarship is awarded every spring to a student that demonstrates service to the community and has at least a 3.3 GPA.

 The criterion for the scholarship is as follows:

-• a senior level student majoring in management or marketing may be considered if planning to continue graduate studies in management or marketing, and
+• A senior level student majoring in management or marketing may be considered if planning to continue graduate studies in management or marketing.

 Consideration will be given to:

-• juniors and seniors majoring in finance who are either completing or have completed the BUS 4900 Capstone course (in the same semester applying for the said scholarship).
+• Juniors and seniors majoring in finance who are either completing or have completed the BUS 4900 Capstone course (in the same semester applying for the said scholarship), and

-• and is planning to continue graduate studies in management, marketing, finance, or economics, and
+• are planning to continue graduate studies in management, marketing, finance, or economics.

 Recent recipients: